 An Early History of FDMC (written in 1986)

 There was immense relief, gratitude and satisfaction when Francis Douglas Memorial College officially opened to 190 students on February 9th 1959.
-Taranaki Catholics had long awaited a boys college in the province and therefore Day One commenced with praise and gratitude to God and jubilation from prior committee men and benefactors.
+Taranaki Catholics had long awaited a boys' college in the province and therefore Day One commenced with praise and gratitude to God and jubilation from prior committee men and benefactors.

 A meeting convened by Father P Minogue in July 1946, elected an executive who worked tirelessly until 1949 planning and raising finance for the College.
 Early records indicate precise and gifted administration through Taranaki and Ohura from Father G Donoghue Messrs F Petherham (Chairman), J Corboy, W Finnigan, F Foley, A Hart, F Kennedy, H Scott, J Vogt, P L Morris, N Rush, J Kissick, T KcKenna (Secretary) and later Mr P Phelan.
 That their immediate families (with the exception of L Morris and P Phelan’s families) would not scholastically benefit from the College did not deter these people from dynamic work.
 Because the Marist Brothers were unable to staff the proposed College action waned until the mid 1950’s.
 In 1953 the De La Salle Brothers displayed a definite interest and intimated they would guarantee staffing.
 This was confirmed in early 1955 and immediately (January 25th) a new committee was formed under the chairmanship of Mr C Monaghan (later because of ill health, replaced by Mr N Hannan) and Secretary Mr D Horton and the Archbishop’s official representative Father Austin.
-When the Westown Golf Club property became available, the previously purchased Clawton Street site was abandoned and plans were drawn and tenders called in January 1957.
-Taranaki-wide Committees assisted the Central Executive with fund raisings and high level enthusiasm was maintained as the opening date became a reality.
+When the Westown Golf Club property became available, the previously purchased Clawton Street site was abandoned and plans were drawn and tenders were called in January 1957.
+Taranaki-wide Committees assisted the Central Executive with fundraising and a high level of enthusiasm was maintained as the opening date became a reality.
 The Foundation Stone was laid on November 9th 1957 with the first school day being February 9th 1959.

 Francis Douglas Memorial College was officially opened on September 13th 1959 by Archbishop McKeefry, with Archbishop Liston, Bishops Kavanagh and Joyce in attendance.
 Brother Jerome was appointed Principal in June 1958 and his staff for Year One were Brothers Francis, Alban, Benignus and Fabian with Father M Uhlenberg being appointed the first College Chaplain.
-Credit for the establishing of this College must be shared by very many administrators but major credit should be channelled to Rev Father G Donoghue, who retired as Parish Priest of Brooklands.
+Credit for the establishment of this College must be shared by very many administrators but major credit should be channeled to Rev Father G Donoghue, who retired as Parish Priest of Brooklands.
 As a young Curate in New Plymouth he worked with tremendous zeal and faith among the youth of New Plymouth and surrounding district state schools.
 His perseverance was intense and he enthused others to an understanding that Taranaki Catholic youth were being disadvantaged in faith.
 It is with heartfelt gratitude that we record his dynamic contribution and also that of Rev Father Austin who was appointed to liaise with committees and Archbishop McKeefry as the establishment neared reality.
 A tremendously large number of Taranaki men served on the Central Executive from 1955.
-There were very dedicated people, allocating hours of their free time to generating financial appeals and voluntary labour to this College.
-The Old Boys Association offer sincere gratitude to each of these generous persons and also to the very many parents who assisted on the P.T.A. over this period.
+There were very dedicated people, allocating hours of their free time to generating financial appeals and voluntary labour for this College.
+The Old Boys Association offer sincere gratitude to each of these generous persons and also to the very many parents who assisted on the PTA over this period.

 1959 – 1964

 Christo Duce was proudly displayed as the 30 boarders and 160 day boys assembled on 9th February 1959, the first day of school.
 The College Motto was accepted as suggested by Brother Julian Watson who was later to become College Principal.
 He advised that the motto and the colours, Blue, Cardinal and Gold, were chosen as a memorial to Father Vernon Douglas.
 The Cardinal symbolizes Father Douglas’ sacrifice, blue for his devotion to Our Lady and the gold as his glory.
-Over the first 25 years there have been very few alterations to the original uniform with the main exception being the cap which caused students major hastles and staff headaches.
+Over the first 25 years there have been very few alterations to the original uniform with the main exception being the cap which caused students major hassles and staff headaches.
 Where did they disappear to so very quickly?

 The tenacity, spirit and energy of our first Principal, Brother Jerome Foley, quickly became obvious to students in his six years of dedicated service.
 His ability to rise extremely early for prayer, teach the full day, attend to the office duties and then spend the twilight hours in the gardens, shrubbery and planting the trees, was watched in awe by his younger associates and early pupils.
 The initial driveway shrubs and school frontage trees are a constant reminder of Brother Jerome whose love of God, his Community, staff, student and parents ensure a very memorable and appealing start to this College.
 We also treasure personal memories of other Brothers who served with such enthusiasm during this period.
 Boarders especially respected and loved Brother Alban’s vitality, firmness and fairness.
 He suffered much pain from his illness but maintained heroic strength of silent acceptance in the classroom and with boarder leadership.
 Brother Francis maintains close contact with College progress and is well remembered as First Officer in command of the Cadets and also coaching and enthusiastic sideline support.
 Organisation of sports teams and events fell to Brother Benignus whose administration and encouragement was to ensure Francis Douglas Memorial College gained speedy and respected recognition at all sport.
 Brother has been away from active teaching for many years as he was forced to undertake a heart operation.
 Brother Justinian is in Central Australia teaching Aboriginals at Balgo Hills.
 He is a dedicated teacher and always displayed vital interest in the lesser academic ability students.
 Joining the Community in Year Two, Brother Conrad gave tremendous service to this College.
 Few are able to match his organisational ability and it was not surprising to see his distinguished prowess sought at a higher level within the Order.
 He is Principal at Castle Hill, Sydney.
 When Brother Francis was transferred, Brother Conrad took over Cadet Training setting an outstanding level of challenge for students.
 Destined to be the second College Principal, Brother Julian gave outstanding service to this school.
 The early pressure of finance and administration concerns were mastered by competence and tenacity, two of his very many attributes.
 Brother Julian’s valued service will not be forgotten by those fortunate enough to have been associated with him.
 Other Brothers to serve this College during this period were Brother Fabian, Brother Julian William who celebrated his Jubilee in New Plymouth, Brother Basil and Brother Philip joining us in 1964 to give long and valuable service at this College.